Fruits de Mer Records: History

 Prior to forming Fruits de Mer Records, Andy Bracken operated his own record company, Bracken Records, which existed from 2004 to 2010.
 He and Keith Jones got together in early 2008 to establish Fruits de Mer Records, which was operated as an imprint label of Bracken Records, and remained as such until the closure of the parent company in late 2010.
 Fruits de Mer Records' early releases featured cover versions of classic songs interpreted by modern bands.
 In 2011, Bracken and Jones established the imprint Regal Crabomophone, with the intention of releasing original songs by modern bands.
 Outputs through Fruits de Mer Records bare catalog numbers starting with the word crustacean, while those released through Regal Crabomophone bare catalog numbers starting with the word winkle.

 Bracken left the partnership in 2012, shortly after relocating to Virginia, United States.
 Jones has since assumed full ownership and continues to operate the record label with occasional help from his family and of close musical collaborators.
-In 2013, Jones established the imprint Strange Fish, with the intention of releasing bands and artists whose genres went beyond what Fruits de Mer Records and Regal Crabomophone normally released; mainly more experimental or hard-to-categorize artists.
+In 2013, Jones established the imprint Strange Fish, with the intention of releasing bands and artists whose genres go beyond what Fruits de Mer Records and Regal Crabomophone normally released; mainly more experimental or hard-to-categorize artists.
 Outputs through Strange Fish bare catalog numbers starting with the words strange fish.
-In June 2013, Record Collector magazine released the Various Artists compilation A Fruits de Mer Collection: Plankton, as part of its Rare Vinyl Series, which included a selection of material from the label's out-of-print releases.
+In June 2013, Record Collector magazine released the Various Artists compilation Plankton: A Fruits de Mer Collection, as part of its Rare Vinyl Series, which includes a selection of material from the label's out-of-print releases.

 In 2014, Jones established the imprint Friends of the Fish.
-The purpose of this imprint has been expanded over the years, but generally includes limited-edition lathe cut vinyls, series of Various Artists compilation albums given out for free to Fruits de Mer Records Club members and at live festival events, and releases financed by bands that benefit from Fruits de Mer Records' distribution network and fan-base.
+The purpose of this imprint has been expanded over the years, but generally includes limited-edition lathe cut vinyls, series of Various Artists compilation albums given out for free to Fruits de Mer Records Club members and at live events and festivals, and releases financed by bands that benefit from Fruits de Mer Records' distribution network and fan-base.
 Outputs through Friends of the Fish Fish bare catalog numbers starting with the words friends of the fish and generally also include the Fruits de Mer Records logo.
 Jones established the imprint Head Cleaner in 2015, with the intention of releasing cassette tape-format albums.
 Outputs through Head Cleaner bare catalog numbers starting with the words head cleaner.